enajork/devex/README.md

 - picom flickers when changing workspaces - https://github.com/yshui/picom/issues/16 - still having this issue but it is not severe enough to ditch picom.
 - ~~Some picom issue that causes windows to disappear when they are tiled with transparency enabled~~ Fixed by using `use-damage = false;` setting.
 - ~~picom draws ugly black boxes around context & dropdown menus in chromium (similar to this [issue](https://github.com/orgs/regolith-linux/discussions/949)).~~ Fixed by installing GTK.
-- Mouse warping does not work while using RDP
+- Mouse warping does not work while using RDP.
+This is an inherent limitation.
+I might consider moving away from RDP and simply running Arch locally in the future.

 ## macOS
 ### AeroSpace